dr-marek-jaskula/CsharpUniversity/EFCore/EF Core advance/Tracking.md

 This can be a significant performance issue in some situation.
 To solve this problem the "AsNoTracking" method was introduced.
 This method results in not tracking the entity.
 Nevertheless, we should use it only when queried entities as meant to be readonly, or the modifications should not be reflected in the database.

-No the general advice is to use "AsNoTracking" wherever we can.
+So the general advice is to use "AsNoTracking" wherever we can.

 Example:
 ```csharp